An outline of the themes in 3.8 Billion Years, each followed by links to representative post titles.

 1. The Cosmos and the Origins of Life.
-We don’t know exactly how we living things got started, but we know a lot about the probable process and we know approximately when.
+We don’t know exactly how living things got started, but we know a lot about the probable process and approximately when it took place.

 2. The First Two Billion Years: Single Cells.
 The evolution of the groundwork of life was slow, complicated, and vital.